ikosmidis/brglm2/README.md

     #>
     #> Type of estimator: correction* (explicit mean bias correction with a multiplicative adjustment)

-The `correction*` method for mean bias reduction (see `?expo` for details), gives that the odds ratio between presence of neovasculation and high histology grade (`HG`) is estimated to be 8.4969743, while controlling for PI and EH.
+The odds ratio between presence of neovasculation and high histology grade (`HG`) is estimated to be 8.4969743, while controlling for PI and EH.
 So, for each value of `PI` and `EH`, the estimated odds of high histology grade are about 8.5 times higher when neovasculation is present.
 An approximate 95% interval for the latter odds ratio is (1.4, 51.7) providing evidence of association between `NV` and `HG` while controlling for `PI` and `EH`.

 ## Solving adjusted score equations using quasi-Fisher scoring